hcfgod/AssetCreationPrj/Assets/CustomAssets/EditorToolsAsset/README.md

 ### 6. Title Attribute
 Create colored titles and headers in the Inspector with custom styling, font sizes, and optional separators.

+### 7. Min Max Slider Attribute
+A custom attribute that allows you to display and edit a float or int value as a min-max slider in the Unity Inspector.
+This attribute lets you define a range (minimum and maximum limits) and exposes two fields (min and max) as a draggable slider, making it easy to select value ranges for things like spawn areas, stat ranges, or configurable thresholds.
+The MinMaxSlider attribute supports both float and int types, and provides a clear, user-friendly interface for range selection directly in the Inspector.

 ---

 ## ReadOnly Attribute